Skip to content

 Create an Upload Session

-When your end-user is ready to upload, your application should make a POST request to Gencove's array-data upload endpoint.
+When your end-user is ready to upload, your application should make a POST request to Gencove's array-data upload form endpoint.

 API Endpoint: POST https://api.gencove.com/api/v2/array-data-upload-form/